Varicose Veins and Spider Veins

 Treatment Options for Varicose Veins and Spider Veins continued...

-5. Radiofrequency Occlusion.
+5. Radiofrequency occlusion.
 A small catheter is inserted into the vein.
 The catheter delivers radiofrequency energy to the vein wall, causing it to heat, collapse, and seal shut.
-The procedure is generally done in an outpatient or in-office setting and may be done under local anesthesia.
+The procedure is generally done in an outpatient or office setting, sometimes under local anesthesia.

 6. Surgery.
 Surgical techniques to treat varicose veins include ligation (tying off of a vein) and stripping (removal of a long segment of vein).
 Another procedure, ambulatory phlebectomy, allows for the removal of large surface veins through very small incisions that do not need stitches.
 Surgery may be performed using local, spinal, or general anesthesia.
 Most patients return home the same day as the procedure.
 Surgery is generally used to treat large varicose veins.